River Tours

 Are river tours in Iceland suitable for beginners?

 Yes, many river tours in Iceland cater to beginners, with experienced guides providing instruction and ensuring your safety throughout the tour.
 However, choosing a tour that matches your skill level and comfort zone is essential.
-We recommend this easy river rafting tour in North Iceland which is suitable for beginners.
+You can contact your tour operator for queries about restrictions or skill requirements.

 Can I fish in Icelandic rivers?